An older talk from 2 years ago, which for some reason I was not able to find in the blog.

 Change is a Meta-Project.
 It has deliverables, and a deadline.

-Suppose you are a Pizzeria, and you are really good at Pizza as a Service.
-Now somebody comes in, and wants Spaghetti.
+Suppose you are a Pizzeria, and you are superb at Pizza as a Service.
+Now somebody comes in and wants Spaghetti.
 Bologna, of all things.
-You happen to have the noodles, and you have the sauce, because of the Pizza of the same style you service.
+You happen to have the noodles, and you have the sauce, because of the Pizza of the same style you serve.

 Getting Noodles as a Service.

 The next level would be 2: “Planned & Tracked.”
 That means it’s on the menu.
 You buy noodles, train the servers and the cooks (plan performance), you track noodle dish popularity, and customer satisfaction.